WayGate/dnaunity/README.md

 *Current status: WIP*

 DotNetAnywhere interpreter ported to C#/Unity to run well with either Mono or IL2CPP.
-Allows C# script assemblies to be loaded dynamically from asset bundles.
+Allows .NET assemblies to be loaded dynamically from files or as asset bundles on the fly without having to be compiled into the original executable.

 Some details: